Managing your mortgage

 You get a partial refund of your prepayment charge.

 In that case, your prepayment charge will not be refunded.

-Use the Mortgage prepayment calculator to estimate your prepayment charge.
+Use the Mortgage penalty calculator to estimate your prepayment charge.
 Then, contact your advisor for the precise amount.

 Even if you're moving to a new location, you can still continue to do business with your current caisse for your new mortgage.
 However, if you prefer doing business with a caisse closer to your new home, your current caisse advisor will work with the new caisse of your choice to ensure you get the same benefits.